gnachman/iterm2-website/source/_includes/3.3/documentation-tmux-integration.md

 Check *Preferences > General > tmux* for configuration settings.
 You can also adjust whether to open the tmux Dashboard when connecting to a session with a large number of windows.
 You can open the tmux Dashboard by selecting the menu item *Shell > tmux > Dashboard*.

+### Best Practices

+For practical tips on how to configure iTerm2 for use with tmux integration in the real world, please see <a href="https://gitlab.com/gnachman/iterm2/wikis/tmux-Integration-Best-Practices">tmux Integration Best Practices</a>.